 We strongly recommend that you know the foundations of

 (i) artificial intelligence (AI) and (ii) machine learning (ML) in order to attend the course.

 The participants should have attended at least in one other course for AI and ML in the past.

 In particular, the lectures are partitioned in several parts:

 - Algorithm design for solving combinatorial problems and machine learning

 - Combinations of algorithm configuration and algorithm selection

 We will meet weekly for a lecture and an exercise.

-Most exercises will be practical (teams of 2 students!)
+Most exercises will be practical and involve teamwork (teams of 2 students!)

 so that you learn how to apply automatic algorithm design in practice.